Entanglement monogamy via multivariate trace inequalities: On measured divergences and entanglement measures

 \section{On measured divergences and entanglement measures}

 We start by introducing some notational conventions used in this work.
 Throughout we assume that Hilbert spaces, denoted $A$, $B$, $C$, etc., are finite-dimensional and quantum states are positive semi-definite operators with unit trace acting on such spaces, or tensor product spaces of them.
 We use subscripts to indicate what spaces an operator acts on and by convention when we introduce an operator $X_{AB}$ acting on $A \otimes B$ we implicitly also introduce its marginals $X_A$ and $X_B$, defined via the respective partial traces of $X_{AB}$ over $B$ and $A$, respectively.
 We often omit identity operators, e.g., $X_A Y_{AB}$ should be understood as the matrix product $(X_A \otimes 1_B) Y_{AB}$.
 Functions are applied on the spectrum of an operator coinciding with the domain of the function, which means that $X_A^{-1}$ is the generalized inverse and $\log(X_A)$ is always bounded.
 At various points we employ indices $x$, $y$ or $z$ that are meant to be taken from discrete index sets $\mathcal{X}$, $\mathcal{Y}$ and $\mathcal{Z}$ that are understood to be defined implicitly.
-We use $\geq$ and $>$ to denote the L\"owner order on operators, e.g., an operators $L$ has full support if and only if $L > 0$ and is positive semi-definite if and only if $L \geq 0$.
+We use $\geq$ and $>$ to denote the L\"owner order on operators, e.g., an operator $L$ is positive semi-definite if and only if $L \geq 0$, and a positive semi-definite operator $L$ has full support if and only if $L > 0$.